ContextualElectronics/embedded-dev-env/README.md

 *  Download a copy of this repository as a zip file
 *  Unzip on your local system
-*  Open a terminal/command prompt, navigate to the unzipped folder, execute `vagrant up`
+*  Open a terminal/command prompt (if on Windows, launch command window as an Administrator), navigate to the unzipped folder, execute `vagrant up`
 *  If you have never used Vagrant before, Vagrant will try to install some required plugins the first time you execute `vagrant up`.
 Vagrant will install them first, prompt for you to restart `vagrant up`, then exit the program.
 Execute `vagrant up` to continue building the Virtual Machine after the plugins install.
 *  Go get something to drink, eat, or otherwise occupy your time as it will take a while to download the 2.1+GB base box from the Atlas cloud.
 *  Eventually you will have an Ubuntu Desktop that is prompting you to log in.
 The password is `contextual`